pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 slightly better, and its single-cleanup version `hp_read_swf` takes the crown, by adding less than 0.2 cycle/dereference.

-These results are stable and repeatable, but are fragile in a way: except for `hp_read_explicit`, which is massively slowed down by its atomic operation, and for `hp_read_movs`, which inserts a known latency bump in the hot path, the other slowdowns mostly reflect contention for execution resources.
-In real life, such contention mostly occurs in heavily tuned code, and the actual execution units (ports) in high demand will vary from one inner loop to the other.
+These results are stable and repeatable, but are fragile, in a way: except for `hp_read_explicit`, which is massively slowed down by its atomic operation, and for `hp_read_movs`, which adds a known latency bump on the hot path, the other slowdowns mostly reflect contention for execution resources.
+In real life, such contention usually only occurs in heavily tuned code, and the actual execution units (ports) in high demand will vary from one inner loop to another.

 Let's see what happens when we insert a ~4-cycle latency slowdown (three for the multiplication, and one more for the increment) in the hot path, by redefining `frob_ptr`.
-The result of the integer multiplication by 0 is always 0, but adds a (non speculated) data dependency on the node value and the multiplication to the pointer chasing dependency chain.
-Only four cycles of work to decide which pointer to traverse is on the low end of my practical experience, but suffices to equalise away most of the difference between the hazard pointer methods.
+The result of the integer multiplication by 0 is always 0, but adds a (non speculated) data dependency on the node value and on the multiplication to the pointer chasing dependency chain.
+Only four cycles of work to decide which pointer to traverse is on the low end of my practical experience, but suffices to equalise away most of the difference between the hazard pointer implementations.

 {% codeblock frob_ptr.c %}
 static inline void *